 How Does it Work?

 SPF pinpoints the authorized mail servers to send emails from your domain.
-The receiving mail servers can confirm that the incoming emails did come from you if you have it in place.
+If you have it in place, the receiving mail servers can confirm that the incoming emails did come from you.

 Without your SPF records, your organization’s emails can be marked as spam because your recipients’ inboxes cannot verify that you are sending the email.

-Or, worst case scenario, they can block your emails.
+Or, in the worst-case scenario, they can block your emails.

 Meanwhile, you won’t need to do anything once your SPF records are in place.
-However, you’ll still need to ensure they’re in place for every domain you use for sending emails.
+However, you’ll still need to ensure they’re in place for every email domain you use.

 A basic overview of how SPF records work:

-- Checking IP against the list of authorized IP addresses: The inbound server searches DNS for the bounce or Return-Path domain rules whenever it receives an incoming message.
+2. Checking IP against the list of authorized IP addresses: The inbound server searches DNS for the bounce or return path domain rules whenever it receives an incoming message.
 It also checks the sender’s IP against the list of authorized IPs determined in the SPF record.